09 Early years practice policy

 Moving on to school is a

-experiences with confidence.
+confidence.
 However, they need preparation if they are to approach transition to school with confidence and an awareness of what to expect.

 Partnership with